| Where

 territorial boundaries to prevent

-infringement upon the food sources;
+infringement upon the food sources;a band

 organization of interdependent and